Bricktech2000/Notes/notes/c.md

 | `LLONG_MIN`                    | `signed long long`   | **`.(2[63] .
 1)`**                 |
 | `LLONG_MAX`                    | `signed long long`   | **`2[63] .
 1`**                    |

-_wraparound_ (which is specific to unsigned integers) is well-defined behavior in [[c]]. values are reduced modulo the number that is one greater than the largest value that can be represented by the resulting type. however, _overflow_ (which is specific to signed integers) is undefined behavior in [[c]]
+_wraparound_ (which is specific to unsigned integers) is well-defined behavior in [[c]]. values are reduced modulo the number that is one greater than the largest value that can be represented by the resulting type. however, _overflow_ (which is specific to signed integers) is _undefined behavior_ in [[c]]

-the representation of signed integers in [[c]] is implementation-defined behavior. historically, the C language has supported three representation schemes:
+the representation of signed integers in [[c]] is _implementation-defined behavior_. historically, the C language has supported three representation schemes:

 - two's [[complement]]
 - one's [[complement]]
 - [[sign-magnitude notation]]

-implementation of [[floating point]] numbers is implementation-defined behavior
+implementation of [[floating point]] numbers is _implementation-defined behavior_

 `math.h` defines the following macros to classify [[floating point]] numbers: